-4. Ethics (worldview)
+4. Ethics or worldview of financial reporting

-Ethics is the worldview.
+Ethics is the worldview of a financial report.
+While axioms are unrefutable facts which form a foundation which describes a financial report and theorms build on those axioms by deduction and therefore both axioms and theorms are objective; the ethics or worldview which describes a financial report can be more subjective.
 Observation, experience, introspection, and intuition determine the worldview; not tightly reasoned arguments.
 This section summarizes the worldview, or ethics.